JRL-CARI-CNR-UNIBS/l2p/README.md

 print(f"PDDL domain: {pddl_problem}")
 ```

-Here is how you would setup a feedback Mechanism:
+Here is how you would setup a Feedback Mechanism:
 ```python
 feedback_template = """Here is the checklist I want you to perform..."""